Dasharo/docs/docs/variants/msi_z690/installation-manual.md

 ### Reading flash contents

 Always prepare a backup of the current firmware image.
-To read from the flash and save them to a file (`dump.rom`), execute the following command:
+To read the original firmware from the flash and save it to a file (`dump.rom`), execute the following command:

 ```bash
 $ sudo flashrom -p internal -r dump.rom